UsairumKhan/my-first-repo/README.md

-This is my first experience with Git
+This is my first experience with Git Conflict-branch Opened README in conflict branch